Program OverviewPrinter Friendly

 - For more information about this program, please contact the program coordinator, Lisa Binnie, at 416 289-5000 (x 3042) or via email at firstname.lastname@example.org.

-- The Fine Arts program frequently receives awards from both the Dean and the President for student satisfaction.
+- The Fine Arts program frequently receives awards from both the dean and the College's president for student satisfaction.

-- A focus on traditional media, with selective integration of digital processes, gives you the skills necessary to thrive as a professional in the contemporary art world.
+- A focus on traditional media, with selective integration of digital processes, will give you the skills to thrive as a professional in the contemporary art world.

-- You learn all about the business of being an artist, including getting shows and commissions, applying for grants, marketing yourself and building your career.
+- You'll learn all about the business of being an artist, including getting shows and commissions, applying for grants, marketing yourself and building your career.

-- In-school galleries allow for the opportunity to exhibit your work.
+- In-school galleries will allow for the opportunity to exhibit your work.

-- You are exposed to professional exhibition opportunities, where the sales are real.
+- You'll be exposed to professional exhibition opportunities, where the sales are real.
 Public exposure is also offered through rental programs.

-- Attention is paid to individual creative growth in a studio environment.
+- Your individual creative growth will receive attention in a studio environment.

 - Enthusiastic faculty members are all accomplished professional artists and teach by drawing from their personal experiences.

-- The Story Arts Centre is close to the heart of the city and gallery communities, but offers a welcoming non-institutional environment.
+- The Story Arts Centre, where you'll attend your classes, is close to the heart of the city and gallery communities but offers a welcoming non-institutional environment.

 Program OutlinePrinter Friendly